 The output stage also includes an ignition circuit capable of striking the lamp whether hot or cold.

 HID Ballast, open it up!

 Below you see a picture of a very old and cheap ballast.
 These ballasts are made of the most cheapest material in Asia and do not meet the latest requirements for our high-end xenon projectors

 , nevertheless, you can still see how everything works.

-Now the difference with the real deal like the HID Ballast Aharon 35W canbus Slim
+Now the difference with the one above and the real deal like the HID Ballast Aharon 35W canbus Slim

 - Slow startup time